Sexism in Bachata

 3. Returning to the Roots: Why Tradition Matters

 The unique hip movements and footwork of Traditional Bachata make a significant difference on the social dance floor, giving the dance a more natural, grounded quality.
 I missed smoother expression, deeper groundedness, and stronger musicality in the way I increasingly saw Sensual Bachata being danced socially.
 I knew that returning to Traditional Bachata was the only way to truly strengthen these skills.
+But more than technical skills I was seeking a feeling.
+A deep feeling of fun and lightness.
+A feeling of playfulness and autonomy.
+A feeling of mutual understanding and respect.

-In addition, I became increasingly aware that as a German teaching a dance rooted in another culture - something that can rightfully raise questions of cultural appropriation - I felt a responsibility to pass on as much knowledge as possible about Bachata’s origins.
-This felt like a simple but essential form of respect toward the Dominican culture.
+In addition, I became increasingly aware that as a German teaching a dance rooted in another culture could rightfully raise questions of cultural appropriation.
+I felt a responsibility to pass on as much knowledge as possible about Bachata’s origins - especially as a counterbalance to the direction Bachata Sensual style was headed - calling it "Bachata".
+Interestingly, Bachata danced the Dominican way is more inclusive, more relaxed, more community focused, and promotes a dynamic and active participation of both partners.

 From Reflection to Responsibility